blcxtranslations/blcx/_translated/chapter-0048.md

 Ice Needles technique!

 Yan Tian Heng blurted out in surprise, unable to keep down his fear anymore.
 The only reason was that even though the Ice Needles technique was also a mid-rank technique, but its power was definitely not lower than that of high-rank techniques.
-The only problem as that it was very hard to cultivate, even he, an expert at the great perfection of the Spirit Gathering stage could not use it.
+The only problem as that it was very hard to cultivate, even he, an expert at the great perfection of the Spirit Condensation stage could not use it.
 Yet this youth at the low level of the fourth layer......

 He originally thought that Lin Xuan was simply wealthy and had many seals.
 But now it looks like he had made an error in his judgment.
 This brat's power was very shocking.
 He was only pretending to be weak and intentionally lowering his foe's vigilance.